 Trade Union Funding – May be available for fatal workplace accidents if the deceased was a member of a trade union.

 Managing the affairs of someone who has died

 We realise how important it is for you to know that things will be as straightforward as possible for your family and our fatal accidents team will work seamlessly with our private client team to achieve this.

 It can be very daunting for someone when they have to deal with administering an estate, obtain a Grant of probate or even having to inform all the utilities and banks that someone has passed away.
 In a fatal injury case we can discuss how this can be made easier.
 We can help with our Bereavement Assistance Service, obtaining a Grant of Probate or helping to administer the whole estate.

 To alleviate any immediate financial hardship, as well as seeking interim payments of damages, we can review your circumstances, any insurances, death cover or mortgage protection you may have and also advise on your entitlement to state benefits following sudden bereavement.

 Book a free no obligation consultation with our fatal accident claims and inquests lawyers

-To book your free consultation or to find out more about representation for inquests or starting a fatal accident claim, please contact Paul White on 01752 292263 or Craig Butler on 01752 292396 now.
+To book your free consultation or to find out more about representation for inquests or starting a fatal accident claim, please get in touch.